Welcome to today's edition of the Rush 24-7 podcast.

 Rob, you're on the Rush Limbaugh show with Chris Plant.

-Uh in North Carolina but spend most of my time with my wife in Vermont so we know liberal politics and now we've kind of no independent conservative politics down here in North Carolina.
+So we know liberal politics, and now we kind of know independent conservative politics down here in North Carolina.

-And so what do you think about Donald Trump and his uh his uh various evolutions on illegal immigration.
+And so what do you think about Donald Trump and his various evolutions on illegal immigration?

-Well all politicians, Chris as you know have evolutions of thought uh and you pointed it out quite well with uh Hillary and Obama.
+And you pointed it out quite well with Hillary and Obama.

-President Obama too and uh something that's always fun to point out is that those terrible awful Koch brothers that you hear so much about from Harry Reid and the likes of Harry Reid.
+And something that's always fun to point out is that those terrible, awful Koch brothers that you hear so much about from Harry Reid and the likes of Harry Reid, the Koch brothers, who are actually libertarian and not right-wing conservatives.

 And Hillary Clinton then followed Barack Obama.